azat-co/react-foundation/react-01.md

 ---

-# What is and Why Babel?
+# What is and why Babel?

 ---